-A better performing Vietnamese workforce would see more foreign investors take an interest in coming to the country or expanding.
+A better performing Vietnam workforce would see more foreign investors take an interest in coming to the country or expanding.

 Industrial parks in Hai Phong city and Hung Yen, Bac Ninh and Phu Tho provinces in Vietnam’s north always face a shortage of high-performing workers, as many foreign investors have built or plan to build factories in the region.
 Some foreign investors, especially from South Korea, expect to expand their business and employ 10,000 workers in the electricity and electronics sectors, according to the latest report from the Navigos Group.
 Others in the south, meanwhile, are willing to recruit foreign candidates for managerial-level positions when necessary.

-Figures from the Foreign Investment Agency (FIA) at the Ministry of Planning and Investment show that the processing and manufacturing sector remained the most appealing in terms of foreign direct investment (FDI), attracting $6.54 billion in capital in the first quarter and accounting for 84.9 per cent of the total.
-Of the 71 countries and territories investing in Vietnam, South Korea led the way in the first quarter, with $3.74 billion, or 48.6 per cent of the total, according to the FIA’s first quarter report.
-Mr. Gaku Echizenya, CEO of the Navigos Group Vietnam, said the number of new jobs created by South Korean companies increased 25 per cent in 2017 compared to 2016.
+Figures from the Foreign Investment Agency (FIA) at the Ministry of Planning and Investment show that the processing and manufacturing sector remained the most appealing in terms of foreign direct investment (FDI), attracting $6.54 billion in the capital in the first quarter and accounting for 84.9 percent of the total.
+Of the 71 countries and territories investing in Vietnam, South Korea led the way in the first quarter, with $3.74 billion, or 48.6 percent of the total, according to the FIA’s first-quarter report.
+Mr. Gaku Echizenya, CEO of the Navigos Group Vietnam, said the number of new jobs created by South Korean companies increased 25 percent in 2017 compared to 2016.

 Indeed, many foreign investors consider emerging markets like Vietnam as the hub or future hub of their production and trade in Asia.
 “This results in an increasing number of organizations entering Vietnam for the first time,” said Ms. Linh Pham, Senior Consultant, Human Resources (HR), at Robert Walters Vietnam.
 “There is not much change in Vietnam’s talent pool and this brings us back to the question of supply versus demand.”

-Recruiting senior personnel is now an urgent consideration in IT, manufacturing, engineering, retail and sales, and marketing, according to Mr. Simon Matthews, Country Manager of Vietnam, Thailand and Middle East at ManpowerGroup.
-Demand for senior staff is growing 10-15 per cent each year, it reports, with 27 per cent of total current recruitment being in finance, 36 per cent in manufacturing, 21 per cent in retail, and the remainder in other industries.
+Recruiting senior personnel is now an urgent consideration in IT, manufacturing, engineering, retail and sales, and marketing, according to Mr. Simon Matthews, Country Manager of Vietnam, Thailand, and the Middle East at ManpowerGroup.
+Demand for senior staff is growing 10-15 percent each year, it reports, with 27 percent of total current recruitment being in finance, 36 percent in manufacturing, 21 percent in retail, and the remainder in other industries.

 Meanwhile, many companies in the retail sector in the south have pushed up recruitment at managerial levels since March because of demands from business expansion or internal restructuring, according to Navigos Search.

 Some senior Vietnamese employees are demonstrating their leadership capacity at MNCs.
 International groups such as HSBC, Sanofi, and Bosch Vietnam have engaged Vietnamese CEOs and they are proving their abilities.
-“Most of these positions attract expatriate personnel, but Vietnamese are now increasingly demonstrating leadership capacity at MNCs,” said Mr. Matthews.
+“Most of these positions attract expatriate personnel, but Vietnam workforce sources are now increasingly demonstrating leadership capacity at MNCs,” said Mr. Matthews.

 Shortage of talent